msqd/harp/docs/apps/rules/recipes.rst

                     response.headers['Cache-Control'] = 'max-age=3600'

-Disable the storing of payload for requests
+Disable the storing of body for requests
 -----------------------------------------------------------------

-There are two markers (`skip-request-payload-storage` and `skip-response-payload-storage`) that allows to disable the storing of payload.
-They are used respectively for the Request part (payload sent upstream) and the Response part (response from upstream).
+There are two markers (`skip-request-body-storage` and `skip-response-body-storage`) that allow disabling the storage of request/response bodies.
+They are used respectively for the Request part (body sent upstream) and the Response part (response body from upstream).

 .. code-block:: yaml